PooyaRaki/EventManagement/README.md

 - Go through the readmes and Run each microservice separately.
 - Run the requestor with the help of the Readme provided.

+## Documentation
+Api documents (OpenAPI Specification) are available at /docs

 ## Roadmap

 - Adding more unit tests